Upstate South Carolina’s DEF CON group.

 The monthly meeting is held on the 1st Thursday of every month at 6 PM ET.
 The schedule is on the Resources page and on Meetup.
 Meetings are hybrid, both virtual and in-person.
 The location is typically the Hughes Main Library in downtown Greenville but occasionally we meet at the Pelham Rd Library.
 The location is always included in the meeting announcement on the blog here, MeetUp, and LinkedIn.
 The first portion of the meeting is streamed on Discord and possibly recorded if the speaker permits.
 If you are interested in speaking at an upcoming meeting reach out in the Discord General channel to start the process.

 - Projects: Open mic, anyone can take five minutes to share a project, hobby, or something they’ve learned.
 We are a very diverse group with many interests.
 Creativity welcome.

 - Career Village Moderated by &drew.
 We also have a fairly extensive resource for job seekers.

 - Lockpick Village Have you ever wanted to learn how to pick a lock?
 This is the place to learn locksport.
 We’ll have tools and locks available for practice.
-Moderated by Bill.
+Moderated by Saint Bill.

 - Red Team Village is for those interested in penetration testing or security research and has an active OSCP & PNPT study group.
 Moderated by rbrins.